Rania-Mzid/P2VRT/README.md

 ### Step 4 - POSIX Code Generation

-1. Create a new Acceleo Project.
+1. Open the created Acceleo project.
-2. Copy the code of the downloaded file named "PatternName_transToPosix" in the created Acceleo project and run it.
+2. Copy the code of the downloaded file named "PatternName_transToPosix" in the "generate.mtl" file of the Acceleo project and run it.
 3. Run the result file named "PatternName_Posix" of this transformation with the chosen tool to be able to answer the following question.

 ### Location of the files to be downloaded